OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/Responsible-disclosure.md

 ---
-layout: blocks/working-session
+layout      : blocks/working-session
-title: Responsible Disclosure
+title       : Responsible Disclosure type        : workshop status      : more-content track       : DevSecOps
-type: workshop
+organizers  :
-status: more-content
+participants:
 ---

 Responsible disclosure is a great way to have multiple eyes with different methodologies test your assets.